compiler-research/compiler-research.github.io/_posts/2023-04-05-language-interoperability-using-cppyy-and-cling.md

 For more technical details, please view the paper: [Efficient and Accurate Automatic Python Bindings with cppyy & Cling]

+### Summary

+In this research, we presented a new reflection interface developed for Numba and cppyy (an automatic runtime bindings generator based on Cling), in order to facilitate integration with C++.
+This also required enhancements to cppyy to provide a fully automatic and transparent process for integration, without loss in performance.

+This opens up several possibilities for developers.
+For example, they can develop and debug their code in Python, while using C++ libraries, and switching on the Numba JIT for selected performance-critical closures.

+The results are promising, with 2-20 times speedup when using Numba to accelerate cppyy through our extension.
+Further gains were demonstrated using the Clang-Repl component of LLVM and the newly developed library CppInterOp.
+Preliminary results show 1.4 to 144 times faster handling of templated code in cppyy, which will indirectly improve the Numba-accelerated Python as well.

 [Efficient and Accurate Automatic Python Bindings with cppyy & Cling]: https://arxiv.org/abs/2304.02712